microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-05.md

         ![A screenshot showing a list of pending requests formatted as a list in a PowerShell console.](../concepts/images/data-connect-ps-pending-requests.png)

-1. Approve a data access returned in the previous step by copying the Identity GUID of a request and executing the following PowerShell command.
+1. Approve data access returned in the previous step by copying the identity GUID of the request and executing the following PowerShell command.

     > [!NOTE]
     > Replace the GUID in the following code snippet with the GUID from the results of the previous step.